youdev97/covid19-belgian-dashboard/README.md

 ## Back-end Spring Boot

-Consume the openData API restructure, filter and format the response, make the new data available on a HTTP Endpoint, put it in cache for better performance (to do).
+Consume the openData API restructure, filter and format the response, make the new data available on a HTTP Endpoint, put it in cache for better performance.

 ## Front-end React.js & D3.js